 To accomplish that, we’re going to go over ten key actions to perform to get your website ready for Black Friday (and Cyber Monday, of course).
 These include everything from prepping your lists to speeding up your site and crystalizing your return policy.

-There’s not that much time left before Black Friday, so let’s get right to the tips.
+Black Friday is almost around the corner, so let’s get right to the tips.

 1. Optimize Your Store for Conversions